CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 ---
 sidebar_position: 2
 ---

 # Plugin development

 Cromwell CMS Plugins are JavaScript modules that can extend functionality of a Theme, Admin panel or API server.
-They follow specific structure and built with CMS CLI tools.
+They follow specific structure and are built with CMS CLI tools.
 Unlike with Themes there's no Next.js involved in the build process.
 Although Plugin's frontend follows principles of Next.js pages, so if you are not familiar with Next.js, [you should definitely start with it first](https://nextjs.org/docs/getting-started).

 ### Create a project